jschwartzentruber/bugconf/README.md

-BugConf helps you triage bugs in fewer keystrokes by remembering details for you and using them to launch the automation steps.
+BugConf helps you triage Firefox fuzzing bugs in fewer keystrokes by remembering details for you and using them to launch the automation steps.

 Currently it assumes a workflow like this: